Zihark21/FERD_CodeGenerator/README.md

 # FERD_CodeGenerator

 This is my first application I have made.
 That said the code may be a bit messy.
 The offsets I have build out myself but I wouldn't have been able to find all of these without all the existing codes out there.
+The code database are mostly codes I have found from random forums.
+I did make some of them but not all.
 If you have any issues with the program please report it on my discord.
 If you have a code you would like added to the Database tab that can also be submitted in the Requests chat.

 This program can generate code for both NTSC and PAL.